 Even when a class has reached its published enrollment limit, the instructor may give special permission for a student to register in the course.
 Students should inquire about overrides with the instructor assigned to teach the class or the department offering the class.
 Overrides are processed electronically via ARIESweb by the instructor or department offering the course.
 Once granted an override, the student must still register for the course through RAMweb.
 To do so, the student will need to manually enter the CRN (course reference number) into the Add Classes Worksheet in RAMweb.

-Variable Credit courses offered to Apparel and Merchandising and Interior Design students are courses that are identified by the department to have varying credit minimum and maximum limits.
+Variable Credit courses offered to Apparel and Merchandising and Interior Architecture and Design students are courses that are identified by the department to have varying credit minimum and maximum limits.
 Examples of Variable Credit courses are Independent Study, Group Study, Supervised College Teaching and Thesis (Thesis credits are for Master’s degree students).
 Courses that are variable in credit require the student to devise a contract with a faculty member who will develop course content including learning objectives, schedule of assignments, and method of grading.
 Registering for Variable Credit courses is completed after the student and instructor of the course have finished the contract of work including all departmental signatures of approval.
 Variable Credit forms can be obtained in the Design and Merchandising main office, 150 Aylesworth SE.

 Once you are approved to register for a Variable Credit course, you will register yourself through the university registration system.
 The registration system will ask for the CRN (course registration number) and then ask for the number of credits that you are completing for the course.
 Please refer directly to the Variable Credit form for the assigned number of credits.
 Typically Variable Credit courses are 1-3 credits, although the internship course for Apparel and Merchandising students is a minimum of 12 credits.